Media refers to the actual audio payload part of a call. For more information about ConnexCS media servers, see RTP Servers.

 - Then use your softfone to check for the echo test.

 RTCP Metrics If you enable RTCP on your customer and carrier, meta data about the RTP stream (packet counters, round trip time) gets exchanged.
 This information is available on the logging page of the call.
 These graphs can help to identify the problems.

 User Latency If the UAC is connecting by SIP Auth directly to ConnexCS, it's possible to view latency graphs.

 For this, make sure to enable the SIP Ping from Customer Auth NAT / SIP Ping Enabled.
 Also, ensure to deselect the "Disable UAC Ping" in your Server.

 Advanced Media Troubleshooting¶

-Modified Ping (Linux) If the endpoint responds to the ping message, you can tweak the regular ping to make it behave a bit more like an RTP Packet.
-This can help to debug connections further.
+Modified Ping (Linux) If the endpoint responds to the ping message, you can tweak the regular ping to make it behave like an RTP Packet.
+This helps debug connections further.

 ping 22.214.171.124 -s 160 -t 200 -i 0.02 -f -t 200 [allowed round trip time] -s 160 [bytes per packet] -i 0.02 [how frequently to send packets (50 / second)] -f [display output as .]

 Trace Route (